source-academy/frontend/public/externalLibs/sound/README.md

 after which you should hear half a second of noise.
 (If you don't, your browser does not support sound; use a different one or ask your Avenger for advice).

-### Sound Discipline
+### Sound Property

 The `make_sound` constructor ensures that all Sounds have the following property:
 ```
 (get_wave(sound))(get_duration(sound) + t) === 0
 ```
-for any number `t` > 0, regardless what the original wave of the Sound returns for `t`.
+for any number `t` ≥ 0, regardless what the original wave of the Sound returns for `t`.
 The wave will simply return 0 when the duration is up.
-This Sound discipline removes the need to change the wave function when the duration of a Sound changes.
+This Sound property removes the need to explicitly change the wave function when the duration of a Sound changes.